imwankin/schedulescrap/readme.md

-this is going to scrap the flight schedule"# schedulescrap"
+this is going to scrap the flight schedule"# schedulescrap" from hiak